-The following are all current and archived announcements from the front page bulletin board.
+The following are a selection of current and archived announcements from the front page bulletin board.

 23 September 2013: Welcome to the following new users to BG-BASE